Who areDead Darlings?

 Dead Darlings #7 — Ghent, Anatomic Auditorium ‘Cirque’, Ghent, 3 December 2011.
 Photo: Thomas Janssens.

 What we try to do as a collective is bring something “unseen” out into the public.
 Our philosophy has been to feature established and museum level artists along side upcoming and more obscure artists.
 We try to reflect on why a particular work has been designated in such a way, challenging notions of value, demand, desirability and commerce.

 Dead Darlings #8 – Occupational Hazard, 2015.
 Photo: Kyle Tryhorn.

-Our collective has a core of five principle members: Tania Theodorou, Lina Ozerkina, Carolin Reichert, Hanna Mattes and Joris Landman.
+At this moment our collective has a core of five principle members: Tania Theodorou, Lina Ozerkina, Hanna Mattes and Jessie Yingying Gong.

 Audience member looking through the auction catalogue, Dead Darlings #4 — Inadvertent Copy, 2009.
 Photo: Kathrin Klingner.